EgemenYis/DSA_210_TermProject/README.md

 ## Motivation

-Food delivery demand is not constant.
-It changes depending on:
+Food delivery demand is not constant and varies depending on several factors.

+In particular, demand is expected to change based on:
-- Time (hour of the day)
+- Time of the day
 - Day type (weekday vs weekend)
-- Environmental factors (weather conditions)
+- Environmental conditions such as weather

-Understanding these patterns can help better interpret customer behavior and demand fluctuations.
+Understanding these patterns helps provide insights into customer behavior and demand fluctuations.

 ---